Operating Room Etiquette Free

-For a surgeon, the process of becoming the “Captain of the ship” in the OR is a challenging but rewarding task.
-When all goes well, the end result is an efficient team with the patient’s best interest in mind.
+For a surgeon, the process of becoming the “captain of the ship” in the OR is a challenging but rewarding task.
+When all goes well, the end result is an efficient team with the patients' best interest in mind.
 It allows each team member to provide input within the realm of his or her role, and it encourages each member to promote the team’s success.
-It is through demonstration of respect, effective communication, and thorough preparation that a resident can attain the role of the “Captain of the ship.”
+It is through the demonstration of respect, effective communication, and thorough preparation that a resident can attain the role of the “captain of the ship.”

 - Each resident and attending surgeon should continue to advance his or her self-awareness/mindfulness and recognize when he or she will be most vulnerable to demonstrating disruptive behavior.

 Achor T, Ahn J. Becoming the “captain of the ship” in the OR.
 J Orthop Trauma 2014;28:S18–S19. doi.org/10.1097/BOT.0000000000000180.

 Cochran A, Elder WB.
 Effects of disruptive surgeon behavior in the operating room.
 Am J Surg 2015;209:65–70. doi.org/10.1016/j.amjsurg.2014.09.017.

 Curry SE, Cortland CI, Graham MJ.
 Role-modeling in the operating room: medical student observations of exemplary behavior.
 Med Educ 2011;45:946–957. doi.org/10.1111/j.1365-2923.2011.04014.x.

 Hickson GB, Pichert JW, Webb LE, Gabbe SG.
 A complementary approach to promoting professionalism: identifying, measuring, and addressing unprofessional behaviors.
 Acad Med 2007;82:1040–1048. doi.org/10.1097/ACM.0b013e31815761ee.